anoff/dancingemojis/README.md

 Got inspired by some talks on visualizing audio in the browser and a lot of talks that highlighted the importance of emojis.
 So why not do both.
-Visualize audio in the browser with emojis.
-Emojis that fit the audio - well if there is some voice text in it..
+Visualize audio in the browser with emojis. ~~Emojis that fit the audio - well if there is some voice text in it.~~

 ## License